Improve communication and resolve conflict.

 It enables family members, couples and others who care about each other to express and explore difficult thoughts and emotions safely, to understand each other’s experiences and views, appreciate each other’s needs, build on strengths and make useful changes in their relationships and their lives.
-Individuals can find Family Therapy helpful, as an opportunity to reflect on important relationships and find ways forward.

 The earliest approaches to psychotherapy in the 20th Century focused on individual therapy, and the patient-therapist relationship as the best way to treat psychological problems.
 Patients were segregated from their families for therapy and treatment focused on their individual symptomatic behaviours.